-The patent was filed under the title ‘Leaning Vehicle’ making it suitably vague to find in the United States patent office, but after being unearthed by MoreBikes you can see that the details of what this design actually contains are pretty jaw-dropping.
+The patent was filed just weeks ago under the title ‘Leaning Vehicle’ making it suitably vague to find in the United States patent office, but now it’s been unearthed by MoreBikes you can see that the details of what this design actually contains are pretty jaw-dropping.

 In the extensive 29 page document, Yamaha outlines its plans for a motorcycle (using the current FJR bike in the illustration – could this mean that the bike where this tech is first seen will be a large capacity, fast sport tourer?) that has a carbon-fibre resin main frame with a carbon-fibre resin subframe bolted to it.